opsaaaaa/RPG_Wiki/gameplay/combat.md

 ## Health and Death

-The damage dealt adds to the current injury level of the combatant.
+The damage dealt adds to the current **Injury** level of the combatant.
-Once the injury level exceeds the combatants health( {% clip Health %} ) they become incapacitated.
+Once the **Injury** exceeds the combatants **Health** they become incapacitated.
 A incapacitated character does not have any actions.
 They roll **D20** as saving throw each round.
 If a character fails their saving throw three times then they die.

+To save a incapacitated character, a comrade must provide fist aid.
+As first aid can only go so far, a character must seek out other methods of recovering health after that.

+Characters may recover health by sleeping, magic/ potions, medical care.

+The amount of health a player recovers from sleep is determined with a **Sleep** roll.

-{% include clippings.html tags='defence,stat' %}
+{% include clippings.html tags='health' %}

-### Support Actions

-{% include table.html tables='support' %}

-### Chase Actions
+## Chases

 {% include table.html tables='chase' %}